ppy/osu-wiki/news/2024/2024-06-09-corsace-closed.md

 ![](/wiki/shared/news/2024-06-09-corsace-closed/podium.jpg)

-Congratulations to ::maliszewski::{ user=12408961 }, [worst hr player](https://osu.ppy.sh/users/14106450) and ::enri::{ user=8640970 } for clinching the top 3 spots.
+Congratulations to ::maliszewski::{ user=12408961 }, ::worst hr player::{ user=14106450 } and ::enri::{ user=8640970 } for clinching the top 3 spots.

 Due to unfortunate circumstances however, the Grand Finals match could not be played as scheduled.
-However, spectators excited for a legendary showdown between tournament titans ::worst hr player::{ user=14106450 } and [maliszewski](https://osu.ppy.sh/users/12408961) were not let down, because [a showmatch](https://www.youtube.com/watch?v=UwMCXxlIs3E) was able to happen and everyone was able to see what would've happened were they to fight for all the marbles:
+However, spectators excited for a legendary showdown between tournament titans ::worst hr player::{ user=14106450 } and ::maliszewski::{ user=12408961 } were not let down, because [a showmatch](https://www.youtube.com/watch?v=UwMCXxlIs3E) was able to happen and everyone was able to see what would've happened were they to fight for all the marbles:

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/UwMCXxlIs3E" frameborder="0" allowfullscreen></iframe>